opentext-idol/java-spring-authentication-utils/README.md

 ## License

-(c) Copyright 2016-2018 OpenText or one of its affiliates.
+Copyright 2016-2018 OpenText or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.